puzzle/jenkins-techlab/labs/07_parameters.md

 When such a job gets started through the web interface a form is presented to the user where he can provide the necessary arguments.

+?Remove or add a not to lab 5.3 about the parameters, otherwise it is confusing?

 Lab 7.1: Build Parameters (Declarative Syntax)
 -----------------------------------------------